Apprenticeship Boost

 What is MSD’s role in this initiative?

 The MSD is responsible for making the Apprenticeship Boost payments.
-It receive employers’ applications, processes them and make the payments.
+It receives employers’ applications, processes them and make the payments.
 Applications can be made through MSD’s Work and Income website.

 What is TEC’s role in it?